Abhishek-Birada/javascript/README.md

 typeof() is used return the type of the variable or value.

-NaN : It stands for not a number
+NaN : It stands for not a number two NaN's cannot be same.so use Number.isNaN() method.

 Typeof	        typeof return value